yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_configure_database.md

 To enable secure connection in the MySQL or MariaDB server-side configuration, do the following:

 1. To start the database server so that it permits clients to connect securely, use options that identify the certificate and key files the server uses when establishing a secure connection:
-    * `--ssl-ca` identifies the Certificate Authority (CA) certificate.
+    * `ssl-ca` identifies the Certificate Authority (CA) certificate.
-    * `--ssl-cert` identifies the server public key certificate.
+    * `ssl-cert` identifies the server public key certificate.
 This can be sent to the client and authenticated against the CA certificate the client has.
-    * `--ssl-key` identifies the server private key.
+    * `ssl-key` identifies the server private key.

 2. Edit the `/etc/my.cnf` file as follows to configure the certificates:

     ```
     [mysqld]
     ...
-    ssl-ca=/<path>/ca.pem
-    ssl-cert=/<path>/server-cert.pem
-    ssl-key=/<path>/server-key.pem
+    ssl-ca=/etc/mysql/certs/ca.pem
+    ssl-cert=/etc/mysql/certs/server-cert.pem
+    ssl-key=/etc/mysql/certs/server-key.pem
     ```

-    Replace the `<path>` placeholders with the path to your certificates.

 3. Save the file and restart the database:

     ```
-    service mysqld restart
+    systemctl restart mysql
     ```

 ### Verify the configuration